tedneward/Azgaarnoth/Creatures/Ki-Rin.md

 >|21 (+5)|16 (+3)|16 (+3)|19 (+4)|20 (+5)|20 (+5)|
 >
 >___
->- **Proficiency Bonus** +0
+>- **Proficiency Bonus** +4
 >- **Saving Throws**
 >- **Damage Vulnerabilities**
 >- **Damage Resistances**
 >- **Damage Immunities** poison
 >- **Condition Immunities** poisoned
 >- **Skills** Perception +9,Insight +9,Religion +8
->- **Senses** blindsight 30 ft.,darkvision 120 ft.,passive Perception 19
+>- **Senses** darkvision 120 ft.,truesight 30 ft.,passive Perception 19
 >- **Languages** all,telepathy 120 ft.
 >- **Challenge** 12
 >___
->>***Innate Spellcasting.*** The ki-rin's innate spellcasting ability is Charisma (spell save DC 17).
-The ki-rin can innately cast the following spells, requiring no material components:
+>***Legendary Resistance (3/Day).***.
+If the ki-rin fails a saving throw, it can choose to succeed instead.
 >
->At will: gaseous form, major image (6th-level version), wind walk
+>***Magic Resistance.***.
+The ki-rin has advantage on saving throws against spells and other magical effects.
 >
->1/day: create food and water
+>#### Actions
+>***Multiattack.***.
+The ki-rin makes two Hoof attacks and one Horn attack, or it makes two Sacred Fire attacks.
 >
->***Legendary Resistance (3/Day).*** If the ki-rin fails a saving throw, it can choose to succeed instead.
+>***Hoof.***.
+Melee Weapon Attack: +9 to hit, reach 15 ft., one target.
+Hit: 10 (2d4 + 5) force damage.
 >
->***Magic Resistance.*** The ki-rin has advantage on saving throws against spells and other magical effects.
+>***Horn.***.
+Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+Hit: 14 (2d8 + 5) radiant damage.
 >
->***Magic Weapons.*** The ki-rin's weapon attacks are magical.
+>***Sacred Fire.***.
+Ranged Spell Attack: +9 to hit, range 120 ft., one target.
+Hit: 18 (3d8 + 5) radiant damage.
 >
->***Spellcasting.*** The ki-rin is a 18th-level spellcaster.
-Its spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
-It has the following cleric spells prepared:
+>***Spellcasting.***.
+The ki-rin casts one of the following spells, requiring no material components and using Wisdom as the spellcasting ability (spell save DC 17):
 >
->Cantrips (at will): light, mending, sacred flame, spare the dying, thaumaturgy
+>At will: light, major image (6th-level version), thaumaturgy
 >
->1st level (4 slots): command, cure wounds, detect evil and good, protection from evil and good, sanctuary
+>3/day each: cure wounds, dispel magic, lesser restoration, sending
 >
->2nd level (3 slots): calm emotions, lesser restoration, silence
+>1/day each: banishment, calm emotions, create food and water, greater restoration, plane shift, protection from evil and good, revivify, wind walk
 >
->3rd level (3 slots): dispel magic, remove curse, sending
->
->4th level (3 slots): banishment, freedom of movement, guardian of faith
->
->5th level (3 slots): greater restoration, mass cure wounds, scrying
->
->6th level (1 slot): heroes' feast, true seeing
->
->7th level (1 slot): etherealness, plane shift
->
->8th level (1 slot): control weather
->
->9th level (1 slot): true resurrection
->
->#### Actions
->***Multiattack.*** The ki-rin makes three attacks: two with its hooves and one with its horn.
->
->***Hoof.*** Melee Weapon Attack: +9 to hit, reach 15 ft., one target.
-Hit: 10 (2d4 + 5) bludgeoning damage.
->
->***Horn.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
-Hit: 14 (2d8 + 5) piercing damage.
->
 >#### Legendary Actions
 >The ki-rin can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature's turn.
 The ki-rin regains spent legendary actions at the start of its turn.
 >
->***Detect.*** The ki-rin makes a Wisdom (Perception) check or a Wisdom (Insight) check.
+>***Move.***.
+The ki-rin moves up to half its speed without provoking opportunity attacks.
 >
->***Smite.*** The ki-rin makes a hoof attack or casts sacred flame.
+>***Smite.***.
+The ki-rin makes one Hoof, Horn, or Sacred Fire attack.
 >
->***Move.*** The ki-rin moves up to its half speed without provoking opportunity attacks.
->

 ### A Ki-rin's Lair
 On the celestial planes, ki-rins reside in lofty, elegant aeries filled with luxurious objects.
-In the world, a ki-rin chooses a similar location, such as atop a tall pinnacle or within a cloud solidified by the ki-rin's magic.
-When viewed from the outside, a ki-rin's lair is indistinguishable from a natural site, and the entrance is difficult for visitors to find and reach.
+On the Material Plane, a ki-rin chooses a similar location for its lair, such as atop a tall pinnacle or within a cloud solidified by the ki-rin's magic.
+The chosen location is almost always hard to reach, and only those mortals who have the tenacity to complete the daunting journey to a ki-rin's lair can prove themselves worthy of speaking with its occupant.
+Many of those who do end up pledging service to the creature.
+They study under its tutelage in its lair and serve as its agents in the world.
+These followers might travel incognito across the land, seeking news of growing evil and working behind the scenes, or they might be champions of their master's cause, out to defeat villainy wherever it is found.When viewed from the outside, a ki-rin's lair is indistinguishable from a natural site, and the entrance is difficult for visitors to find and reach.
 Inside, the lair is a serene and comfortable place, its ambiance a mix between palace and temple.
-If the ki-rin has taken creatures into its service, its lair doubles as a sacred site wherein the ki-rin not only rests, but also teaches of holy mysteries.Inside its lair, a ki-rin has the power to conjure objects up to three times per day, using each of the following versions of the power once.
-One version permanently creates enough objects made of soft, plant-based material -- including manufactured objects such as cloth, pillows, rope, blankets, and clothing -- to fill a cube 20 feet on a side.
-The second version permanently creates enough objects made of wood, or similarly hard plant-based material, to fill a cube 10 feet on a side.
-The third version creates enough objects made of stone or metal to fill a cube 2 feet on a side, but any materials created in this way last for only 1 hour.
+If the ki-rin has taken creatures into its service, its lair doubles as a sacred site wherein the ki-rin not only rests but also teaches of holy mysteries.

 #### Lair Actions
+On initiative count 20 (losing initiative ties), a ki-rin can take one of the following lair actions, and it must finish a long rest before taking the chosen lair action again:
+* Create Comforts.
+The ki-rin conjures up one or more permanent objects made of soft, plant-based material--including manufactured objects like pillows, rope, blankets, and clothing--that can collectively fill no more than a 20-foot cube.
+The objects materialize 1 minute later in unoccupied spaces of the ki-rin's choice on the floor of the lair.
+* Create Stone and Metal.
+The ki-rin conjures up one or more temporary objects made of stone or metal that can collectively fill no more than a 2-foot cube.
+The objects materialize 1 minute later in unoccupied spaces of the ki-rin's choice on the floor of the lair, and the objects vanish after 1 hour.
+* Create Wood.
+The ki-rin conjures up one or more permanent objects made of wood, or similarly hard plant-based material, that can collectively fill no more than a 10-foot cube.
+The objects materialize 1 minute later in unoccupied spaces of the ki-rin's choice on the floor of the lair.
 #### Regional Effects
-The ki-rin's celestial nature transforms the region around its lair.
+A ki-rin's Celestial nature transforms the region around its lair.
 Any of the following magical effects is possible for travelers to encounter in the vicinity:
-* Water flows pure within 3 miles of a ki-rin's lair.
-Any purposeful corruption of the water lasts for no longer than 3 minutes.
-* Animals, plants, and good creatures within 3 miles of the ki-rin's lair gain vigor as they evolve toward an idealized form.
+* Blessed Nature.
+Beasts, Plants, and Celestials within 3 miles of the ki-rin's lair grow more vigorous as they evolve toward an idealized form.
 Such creatures are rarely aggressive toward others that aren't normally prey.
-Evil creatures can't tolerate the holy atmosphere within the same distance, and usually choose to live much farther from the domain of a ki-rin.
-* Curses, diseases, and poisons affecting good-aligned creatures are suppressed when those creatures are within 3 miles of the lair.
-* A ki-rin can cast control weather while it is within 3 miles of its lair.
+* Controlled Weather.
+A ki-rin can cast control weather while it is within 3 miles of its lair.
 The spell's point of origin is always the point outdoors closest to the center of its lair.
 The ki-rin doesn't need to maintain a clear path to the sky or to concentrate for the change in weather to persist.
+* Pure Waters.
+Water flows pure within 3 miles of a ki-rin's lair.
+Any purposeful corruption of the water lasts for no longer than 3 minutes.
+* Realm of Respite.
+Curses, diseases, and poisons on creatures are suppressed when those creatures are within 3 miles of the lair, unless the creatures are Aberrations, Fiends, or Undead.
-* Within 3 miles of the lair, winds buoy non-evil creatures that fall due to no act of the ki-rin or its allies.
+* Safe Descents.
+Within 3 miles of the lair, winds buoy creatures that fall due to no act of the ki-rin or its allies.
 Such creatures descend at a rate of 60 feet per round and take no falling damage.
+Aberrations, Fiends, and Undead don't gain this benefit, falling as normal.
 * When the ki-rin dies, all these effects disappear immediately, although the invigorating effect on flora and fauna remains for 3 years.